 Impact of Reverse Repo Rate on Economy

-Reverse repo rate has an impact on the economy as when the reverse repo rate is increased banks deposit their surplus funds with RBI in order to gain interest.
+The reverse repo rate has an impact on the economy as when the reverse repo rate is increased banks deposit their surplus funds with RBI in order to gain interest.

 The result is that the economy experiences reduced money flow, the banks find it more feasible to deposit the money in the central bank rather than providing it to individuals or businesses which results in boosting the value of the rupee.

-Similarly, inflation is controlled by RBI by increasing the reverse repo rate, and when the situations are perfect for increasing the inflation, RBI then cuts the reverse repo rate and repo rate so as to inject liquidity in the economy.
+Similarly, inflation is controlled by RBI by increasing the reverse repo rate, and when the situations are perfect for increasing the inflation, RBI then cuts the reverse repo rate and repo rate so as to inject liquidity into the economy.

-The impact of change in reverse repo rate can be seen in home loans, as an increased reverse repo rate will encourage banks to invest their surplus funds in low risk government securities instead of providing credit to individuals.
+The impact of change in reverse repo rate can be seen in home loans, as an increased reverse repo rate will encourage banks to invest their surplus funds in low-risk government securities instead of providing credit to individuals.

 It causes home loans to become dearer, while the opposite effect is seen when the reverse repo rate is decreased.